 - 1. Open the [MAIN MENU]. - 2.
 Select [TT•AIS], then push the ADJUST knob. - 3.
-Select [AIS LOST FILTER], then push the ADJUST knob. - 4.
+Select [AIS LOST TGT FILTER], then push the ADJUST knob. - 4.
 Referring to the table below, select the appropriate filtering type, then push the ADJUST knob.

 Filter type Definition [MAX RANGE] Any AIS targets beyond the range set here will not trigger the lost target alert.
 [MIN SHIP SPEED] Any AIS targets slower than this setting will not trigger the lost target alert.
-[EXCEPT CLASS B] Select ON to prevent AIS targets class B triggering the lost tar- get alert.
+[CLASS B] Select ON to prevent AIS targets class B triggering the lost target alert.
+Select ON to exclude Class B AIS targets from the lost target alert.
+[ATON] Select ON to exclude AIS AtoN targets from the lost target alert.
+[SART] Select ON to exclude AIS SART targets from the lost target alert.

-- 5. Select [ON], then push the ADJUST knob.
-The settings can now be adjusted. - 6.
+- Select [ON], then push the ADJUST knob.
+The settings can now be adjusted.
+Note: If some menu item on the [AIS LOST FILTER] menu is set to ON, the message "Some lost warning function is disabled" appears at the bottom of the menu. - 6.
 Rotate the ADJUST knob to adjust the setting as required, then push the ADJUST knob to apply the setting. - 7.
 Close the menu.

-4.10.2 How to enable/disable the lost target alert
+4.10.2 How to enable/disable the AIS lost alert

-The [LOST TARGET ALERT] box at the bottom right corner enables and disables the lost target alert.
+The lost alert box at the bottom right corner enables and disables the AIS lost alert.
 Select the box with the cursor, then press the left button to select [OFF], [ALL] or [FILT] as appropriate.